project-valhalla/main/README.md

 - create a not too complex yet interesting movement system: adding, for example, wall jump and dodge as mutators is more than enough;

-- pulse rifle combo mines that stick to players like in Red Eclipse;

 - new casual modes: race mode, invasion mode (online Sauerbraten DMSP), football mode (Gunball), side scroller mode (Side Scroller Deathmatch/SSD), online boss mode;

-- weapon and power up drops by dead players;

 - EXP point gains to level up after every match (online multiplayer only) for players who have an account (?);